In-N-Out adds first new menu item in more than a decade

 Loco for hot cocoa?
-In-N-Out Burger’s freshest menu item is sure to please.
+Then In-N-Out Burger’s freshest menu item is sure to please.

 In-N-Out’s menu has thrived in its simplicity since opening in 1948.
 Burgers, fries and shakes – that’s about it, at least without diving into the secret menu.
 They’ll leave concoctions like Flamin’ Hot Mac N’ Cheetos to Burger King and other competitors.